 The structure of your website has a huge impact on your customers because if they aren’t able to find what they need on your site then they aren’t going to use it.
 A confusing structure could be a poorly composed homepage layout, an unorganized navigational menu, or having an overload of subpages.
 All of these could lead to your customers not being easily directed to the answers they’re looking for on your site.

 Here at Key Web Concepts, our designers carefully think about the structure of each and every website designed.
-The flow of the home page, the organization of the navigational menu, and where the call-to-actions (like a “Call now” button) are placed are all well-thought-out to ensure your site creates a positive effect your customers.
+The flow of the home page, the organization of the navigational menu, and where the call-to-action (like a “Call now” button) are placed are all well-thought-out to ensure your site creates a positive affect your customers.

 Another thing to consider is updating your blog or news section regularly.
 Of course, that is important for SEO as well, but if a customer visits a page where the last event or blog posted was in 2015, they might not trust your site’s information anymore as it will feel outdated.
 If you’re going to have a blog or news section (which we think you should!) be sure that you keep it up-to-date, or you hire someone to keep it up-to-date for you.